himavarshini/learning/cpp/README.md

 1. namespaces are used to organise the very large amount of source code to avoid name collisions (mainly).
 2. a namespace can be nested within another namespace
 3. namespaces can span into multiple source files / header files and the compiler combines them or extends them
-4. once defined the namespace is accessed using the `using namespace` or the explicit access as `ns::var..`.
+4. once defined the namespace is accessed using the `using namespace` or the explicit access as `ns::var..`. the word `using` is a directive. without using the `using` directive, one should write the namespace before accessing any member of the namespace.

 Below example provide an overview of the namespace usage: